Push Button Switches

 The article will discuss topics such as:

-For most electronic switches, the state of the connection is changed by changing the effective resistance of that connection.
-The resistance can be made very high to effectively make it an open circuit or made low enough to close the circuit.
-It is common to have no physically moving components on the switch itself.
+In most electronic switches, the circuit's state is altered by changing the resistance of the connection.
+This resistance can be increased to create an open circuit or decreased to close the circuit.
+Often, these switches do not have any physically moving parts.

-In the case that equipment to be connected through the switch may not be protected, a fuse is often incorporated as part of the switch.
+If the equipment connected through the switch requires protection, a fuse is often included as part of the switch assembly.

-This chapter will discuss the ratings and categories of electric switches.
+This chapter will cover the various ratings and categories associated with electric switches.

 For a circuit breaker, the rating is the current above which the breaker "trips".
 Tripping, in this context, means breaking up the circuit.
 There is often an allowance from the rated current before the breaker trips.
 This allowance is often expressed as a percentage of the rated current.